-Financial assets at fair value through profit or loss (held-for-trading)
+Financial assets at fair value through excess of revenues over expenses (held-for-trading)

 Cash, cash held pursuant to designated settlements and orders, funds included in the Net assets held for the CSA Systems operations and redevelopment, and Reserve fund assets are classified as held-for-trading.
 The recorded balances approximate their fair value.